rronan/Recurrent-Interaction-Network/README.md

 # Recurrent-Interaction-Network
-Pytorch implementation of (Recurrent) Interaction Network
+Pytorch implementation of (Recurrent) Interaction Network, from "Occlusion resistant learning of intuitive physics from videos"

 The code is divided in two modules: